 CWID is a grant funded project with a goal to improve the rate of completion of the Associate of Arts and Associate of Science degrees through the reverse transfer of credit.
 A reverse transfer of credit occurs when a public university or college, which can confer a baccalaureate degree, allows credit from courses taken at its school to be transferred to a community college so that that community college can confer an associate degree on the student who has already transferred to the four-year school.

-Transcript level data from the eight participating universities will be retrieved by the UNC General Administration (UNC-GA) office and disseminated to the proper community college for evaluation for the possible awarding of a degree.
+Transcript level data from participating universities will be retrieved by the UNC General Administration (UNC-GA) office and disseminated to the proper community college for evaluation for the possible awarding of a degree.
 The file sent to the community college will include all data necessary for the process and awarding of the degree.
 The coursework completed by the student for degree consideration will be limited to courses with a grade of C- or higher.
 This data will be considered an official academic record for the student.

 The transfer of credits and all pertinent data between UNC-GA, the universities and the community colleges, including notification to the student, will be processed pursuant to the policies and procedures of the institution that will be accepting the transfer credits in accordance with the Southern Association of Colleges and Schools (SACS) regulations.
 Further, the participating UNC and NCCCS campuses will fully comply with the requirements of the Family Educational Rights and Privacy Act (FERPA) with regard to the transcript level data disclosed among and between institutions for the purpose of accommodating reverse transfer, as well as any other individual student data that may be transferred.

 The following are policies and procedures for North Carolina Community Colleges and universities participating in the CWID initiative.
-Students eligible for degree review as part of the CWID initiative will be those currently enrolled and future transfer students at one of the eight participating universities who transferred from one of the fifteen participating community colleges (CCs).
+Students eligible for degree review as part of the CWID initiative will be those currently enrolled and future transfer students at one of the participating universities who transferred from one of the participating community colleges (CCs).

 1. CCs are in agreement that the Southern Association of Colleges and Schools on Colleges residency regulation of 25% of credits earned (16 credit hours) by the student will be the review limit for a degree by the granting institution.